Wild Man Fischer: Final years and death

 Fischer was mentioned in Thomas Pynchon's 1990 novel, Vineland, as well as in his 2009 novel, Inherent Vice.
 In the early 2000s, Fischer was filmed as the subject of a full-length documentary, Derailroaded: Inside the Mind of Wild Man Fischer, which premiered at South by Southwest in March 2005.
 Co-director Josh Rubin called the four years making the film "the most arduous, trying time of my life" due to Fischer's erratic behavior.
 It included an appearance from Devo's Mark Mothersbaugh who called him: "as pure a rock and roll icon as you can find.
 He's mainlined into the creative subconscious."
 In 2004, Fischer was the subject of a comic book (The Legend of Wild Man Fischer by Dennis Eichhorn), and in October, appeared on ABC-TV's late-night talk/comedy show, Jimmy Kimmel Live!.

 In 2003, Fischer had a six-month-long paranoid episode, convinced somebody was trying to kill him, and he started living on the streets again.
 He called Bill Mumy up to 20 times a day, hanging up each time, until Mumy finally had to change his phone number.
 Fischer eventually moved in with his aunt Josephine, but three weeks later she was diagnosed with terminal cancer (this happened during the filming of Derailroaded).
 Fischer and his family consented to move him into an assisted-living mental institution in Van Nuys.
 The medications he was prescribed helped him control his behavior, but it also eliminated his creative drive, or "pep".
 Fischer made his final performance on August 16, 2006, at the Trunk Space in Phoenix, Arizona.

 The last seven years of Fischer's life were spent peacefully but uneventfully.
 On June 16, 2011, he died of heart failure at the Ronald Reagan UCLA Medical Center in Los Angeles, at the age of 66.

+Fischer’s name appears in two Thomas Pynchon novels, Vineland and Inherent Vice.